Botfuel/botfuel-dialog/GETTING_STARTED.md

 ```
 as its content.

 The more examples you add, the better your bot will be able to understand user input and match it to the intent.
+As you can see from these examples, some include the name of the city and some do not.
+This is OK, since the purpose of training the intent is to “teach” the bot that the user wants to travel.
+We will make sure we capture any destination that the user may mention when we get to the city Extractor below.

 Run this command to check the contents of your new intent: